viamrobotics/upload-module/README.md

 1. Go to the 'Actions' tab of your repo -> 'create a new workflow' -> 'set up yourself'
 1. Paste in the following YAML, then edit all the lines marked with `<--`
-1. Follow the 'setting CLI config secret' instructions [below](#setting-cli-config-secret)
+1. Follow the 'setting up auth' instructions [below](#setting-up-auth)
-1. Push to a branch or create a release -- your module should upload to our registry with the appropriate version
+1. Push a commit or create a release -- your module should upload to our registry with the appropriate version

 ```yml
 on: